Stronger Foundations is a flagship ACF project that aims to help grant-making charitable foundations identify and pursue

 - Strategy and governance

 Charitable foundations are an integral part of civil society, and major supporters of it.
 Stronger Foundations provided ACF with an opportunity to engage members and enable conversations across the foundation sector, but it was essential that the initiative enabled contributions from those beyond the foundation community.
 ACF will ensure that external contributors are involved throughout, including critical friends, sector colleagues, funding recipients, academics and policy-makers.
 You can read snapshots of all 42 working group meetings on the relevant thematic pages.

-ACF will publish a range of outputs throughout, including articles and blogs, and engage in conversations through webinars and via social media using the hashtag #StrongerFoundations.
-You can many of these on the individual Working Group pages, including a snapshot of every working group session.
+ACF will publish a range of materials throughout, including articles and blogs, and engage in conversations through webinars and via social media using the hashtag #StrongerFoundations.
+You can find many of these on the individual Working Group pages, including a snapshot of every working group session.
 Below is a list of blogs on the initative's themes: